-Based on current activity, approximately 44% of all new entrant audits completed in Illinois result in a non-audit resolution.
-With that said, Illinois has increased its anticipated number of non-audit resolutions it anticipates to complete during 2018.
-Additionally, Illinois has hired 5 new officers who will be primarily dedicated to New Entrant activity during 2018.
-Illinois is targeting to hire an additional 5 new officers during FY2018 and those officers will also primarily be dedicated to New Entrant activity during 2018.
+Based on current activity, approximately 47% of all new entrant audits completed in Illinois result in a non-audit resolution.
+Illinois has hired 9 new officers who will be primarily dedicated to New Entrant activity during 2019 (8 are currently certified and another will be certified during this FY).

 Illinois continues to experience an increase in new entrant overdue carriers.
-Of those that are 90 days or more overdue, approximately 22% (21 out of 92 that are >90 days overdue were identified as potential Chameleon Carriers and we are in consultation with the Illinois Division Office on them.
+Of those that are 90 days or more overdue, approximately 24% (14 out of 58 that are >90 days overdue were identified as potential Chameleon Carriers and we are in consultation with the Illinois Division Office on them).